Cryogenic electron tomography: Depth resolution

+The term "missing wedge" originates from the view of the Fourier transform of the tomogram, where an empty wedge is apparent due to not tilting the sample to 90°.
+The missing wedge results in a lack of resolution in sample depth, as the missing information is mostly along the z-axis.
+The missing wedge is also a problem in 3D electron crystallography, where it is usually solved by merging multiple datasets that overlap each other or through symmetry expansion where possible.
+Both of these solutions are due to the nature of crystallography, and so neither can be applied to tomography.

+Segmentation

-A major obstacle in CryoET is identifying structures of interest within complicated cellular environments.
-One solution is to apply correlated cryo-fluorescence light microscopy, and even super-resolution light microscopy (e.g. cryo-PALM), and CryoET.
+A major obstacle in cryoET is identifying structures of interest within complicated cellular environments.
+Solutions such as correlated cryo-fluorescence light microscopy, and super-resolution light microscopy (e.g. cryo-PALM) can be integrated with cryoET.
 In these techniques, a sample containing a fluorescently-tagged protein of interest is plunge-frozen and first imaged in a light microscope equipped with a special stage to allow the sample to be kept at sub-crystallization temperatures (< −150 °C).
-The location of the fluorescent signal is identified and the sample is transferred to the CryoTEM, where the same location is then imaged at high resolution by CryoET.
+The location of the fluorescent signal is identified and the sample is transferred to the CryoTEM, where the same location is then imaged at high resolution by cryoET.